Concordat of Worms: Concordat

 The agreements come to at Worms were in the nature of both concessions and assurances to the other party.
 Henry, on oath before God, the apostles and the church renounced his right to invest bishops and abbots with ring and crosier, and opened ecclesiastical appointments in his realm to canonical elections, regno vel imperio.
 He also recognised the traditional extent and boundaries of the papal patrimony as a legal entity rather than one malleable to the emperor.
-Henry promised to return to the church those lands rightfully belonging to the church seized by himself or his father to the church; furthermore, he would assist the pope in regaining those that were taken by others, and "he will do the same thing for all other churches and princes, both ecclesiastical and lay".
+Henry promised to return to the church those lands rightfully belonging to the church seized by himself or his father; furthermore, he would assist the pope in regaining those that were taken by others, and "he will do the same thing for all other churches and princes, both ecclesiastical and lay."
 If the pope requested Imperial assistance, he would receive it, and if the church came to the empire for justice, it would be treated fairly.
-He also swore to abstain from "all investiture by ring and staff", marking the end of an ancient imperial tradition.
+He also swore to abstain from "all investiture by ring and staff," marking the end of an ancient imperial tradition.